 How to Talk About Politics Without Starting a Fight

-Nervous about the November elections?
-Dreading the dinner-table conversation this Thanksgiving?
+Nervous to talk about the November elections?
+Dreading the dinner-table conversation over the holidays?
 Is it even possible to talk politics without someone getting hurt?

 Ask Christine Young.